Understanding Blocked Accounts for Students in Germany: Why Fintiba is the Best Choice for Your Studies

 The increase in the ceiling of coverage under the CGS-I scheme is a significant development that will benefit micro and small enterprises.
 It will enable these enterprises to access higher credit facilities without any collateral, thereby promoting entrepreneurship and creating employment opportunities.
 The CGTMSE scheme has been instrumental in supporting the growth of MSEs in India, and this modification will further strengthen its impact on the economy.

-To be eligible for the CGTMSE scheme, the enterprise should have a good track record and creditworthiness.
+the enterprise should have a good track record and creditworthiness.
 It should also have a viable project report, which is evaluated by the lending institution.
 The scheme is not available to enterprises engaged in speculative or illegal activities.

 The premium for the guarantee covered under the CGTMSE scheme is borne by the borrower, and it varies according to the amount of the loan and the tenure of the loan.
 The premium rates are lower for women entrepreneurs and for enterprises located in the North-Eastern Region and the hilly states.